 Too much of anything is never a good thing.

-In infants, excess of water may result in dangerously low sodium levels in the blood leading to swelling of the brain, a condition called water intoxication.
+In infants, excess water may result in dangerously low sodium levels in the blood leading to swelling of the brain, a condition called water intoxication.

 In older children, with a more mature kidneys and better water regulation, any excess of water will be removed by the body through urination.